Port Adelaide, SA

 Where is Port Adelaide?

-Port Adelaide is a suburb of South Australia, Australia.
+Port Adelaide is a suburb of South Australia, Australia, in the Port Adelaide Enfield local government area.

 What is the population of Port Adelaide?